ComputingStack/Uniview-OpenStack-Portal/README.md

 Further details, please refer to: https://github.com/ComputingStack/Uniview-OpenStack-Portal/tree/main/docs

-# Get Installed with Ansible with just a couple easy steps
+# Automated Install with Ansible with just a couple easy steps
 Ansible based install with Uniview Core and Collector are recommanded way when automation is needed for frequent install/uninstall one or more Uniview instances.

 Prerequistes: